 Non-Executive, Independent Director

 Philippe Vlerick is the owner, Chairman and CEO of several businesses in Belgium and abroad.
-He is currently Chairman and CEO of Vlerick Group (Belgium), Chairman and CEO of UCO NV, Chairman of Pentahold, Chairman of the Smartphoto Group, Chairman of the Festival Van Vlaanderen, and Commissioner-General of Europalia Romania.
-Baron Vlerick is Vice Chairman of the KBC Group, Corelio, and Durabilis, and a member of the boards of directors of Exmar, Hamon & Cie, Besix Group, BMT, Etex and L.V.D.
+He currently serves as the Chairman and Chief Executive Officer of Vlerick Group (Belgium), and as Chairman and CEO of UCO NV, Chairman of Pentahold.
+Chairman of Smartphoto Group and Chairman of the Festival Van Vlaanderen.
+Baron Vlerick is also Vice-chairman of KBC Group and is a member of the Board of Directors of Exmar, Besix Group, Mediahuis, BMT and L.V.D.
 (Belgium).
-Mr. Vlerick holds a degree in Philosophy and Law from the University of Leuven and an MBA in General Management (PUB) (Ghent, Vlerick School of Management – 1979).
-He also holds an MBA from Indiana University, Bloomington, USA (1980).
-He was chosen 2006 Manager of the Year by Trends, a leading business magazine in Belgium.
+Mr Vlerick holds a Degree in Philosophy and Law from the University of Leuven, and an MBA General Management degree (PUB) (Ghent, Vlerick School of Management – 1979).
+He also holds a master’s degree in Business Administration from Indiana University, Bloomington (USA – 1980).
+In 2006, he was voted Manager of the Year by Trends, a leading business magazine in Belgium.
 He was granted the title of Baron in 2008 and became Commander of the Order of Leopold in 2013.